Incentive Plan Design and Variable Pay Trends in Small Business

-I had a chance to catch up with my colleagues recently, and they were eager to know more about the current landscape of incentive design.
-Here are some of the questions they had below:
+I had a chance to catch up with my compensation consulting colleagues at Helios HR recently, and they were eager to know more about the current landscape of compensation and incentive plan design, specially in the small business market.
+Here are some of the questions they had below.

-Q: What types of variable pay trends are you seeing among your clients?
+Q: What types of compensation trends are you seeing among your small business clients?

 A: The first trend I am seeing is that all of my clients, regardless of industry, are seeking to design some form of variable pay program.
-Over the course of the past 6 to 9 months, I’ve designed plans for a law firm, daycare center and an IT Consulting firm.
 The second trend I am seeing centers on why leaders are seeking to design, develop and implement variable pay programs.
-Simply put, leadership endeavors to align employee performance to the mission, and subsequently, desired financial outcomes that are tied to bottom line performance or the organization’s reputation.
-The third trend I am seeing are plans that are exclusively tied directly to the employee’s performance instead of a broader company metric.
+Simply put, leadership endeavors to align employee performance to the mission, and subsequently, desired financial outcomes that are tied to bottom line performance.
+The third trend I am seeing, are variable pay plans that are tied directly to the employee’s performance instead of a broader company metric.
 The final, and probably my favorite trend, is leadership’s desire to make discretionary adjustments to the final payment, up or down, to account for the intangibles.

-Q: What are some of the unexpected outcomes organizations are reporting once variable pay programs are implemented?
+Q: What are some of the unexpected outcomes businesses are reporting once variable pay programs are implemented?

 A: On a very broad level, employee engagement is much improved once variable pay programs are designed and implemented.
 When employees are more aware of the mission and how their performance directly impacts divisional or corporate success, the deeper their bond is with organization’s success.
 Similarly, employees have a clearer understanding of their purpose and how their talents fit into the landscape of the organization.
 Incentive plans assist employees with truly knowing how to direct and focus their skills and abilities.
 I believe people gain a better understanding of their purpose within an organization when annual goals are clearly defined and tracked over the course of a year.

-Q: Are incentive plans impacting any other areas of the business besides Compensation?
+Q: Are incentive plans impacting any other functions of the business?

-A: Incentive plans are an incredible tool that assists Talent Acquisition with attracting top talent to the organization.
-High performing and results oriented professionals are accustomed to receiving both base and variable pay, and have those same expectations when looking at new opportunities.
-It was reported in 2015, that 97% of all organizations have some form of variable pay program in place.
-From what I can tell, variable pay programs are not going anywhere anytime soon, and I predict we are going to see more organizations cover more non-management jobs over the course of time.
-Variable pay programs are also beneficial for HR Professionals directly supporting management and other team members.
-When employees are tied to performance based incentive payouts that are market informed and competitive, your top or strong performers have a tendency to remain at the organization, and it provides lower performing employees with a roadmap to help course correct performance related issues.
+Variable pay programs are also beneficial for managers supporting team members.
+When employees are tied to performance-based incentive payouts that are market informed and competitive, your top or strong performers have a tendency to remain at the organization, and it provides lower performing employees with a roadmap to help course correct performance-related issues.
 On an even broader scale, the entire business is positively impacted by variable pay programs so long as they are aligned and geared towards the true drivers of success.

 Q: Anything else going on that's important to share about variable pay programs?